How to travel cheap and handle problems

 Or when dogs bark night and day.
 And those times when roosters make such a racket you cannot hear yourself think!

-How about this: you’re walking on a street or dirt path with chicken or goat or dog feces all around and then — a downpour!
+How about this: you’re walking on a street or dirt path with chicken or goat or dog feces, or cow pies (India!) all around and then — a downpour!
 Everything gets mushy and runny and you can’t avoid stepping in nasty shit.

 This all happens in developing areas — even places popular with expats and retirees.
-Places like Puerto Vallarta, or Tulum, Mexico, or Lake Atitlan, Guatemala, or Caye Caulker, Belize, or Fez, Morocco, or Chiang Mai, Thailand, etc., etc., etc.
+Places like Puerto Vallarta, or Tulum, Mexico, or Lake Atitlan, Guatemala, or Caye Caulker, Belize, or Fez, Morocco, or Chiang Mai, Thailand, Pondicherry, India (or anywhere in India), etc.

 How to fix nasties and noises